Thursday June 24, 2021

-Finally, many states have specific rules on durable powers of attorney for healthcare, living wills or advance directives or even the HIPAA release.
+Finally, many states have specific rules on durable powers of attorney for healthcare, living wills or advance directives.
 If you acquire permanent legal residence in the state, your doctors will expect that your medical planning documents reflect their state law.

 3. Sale or Purchase of a Major Asset

 You may have a major real estate asset or a business that is to be transferred to one of your heirs.
 If that property is sold or substantially increases in value, your entire plan could change.
 For example, if a property greatly increases in value and there is a large estate tax that is paid out of the residue of your estate, the beneficiary of that specific property could receive a much larger inheritance than you intend.
 Those children or other heirs who are receiving the residue could find their inheritance greatly reduced by estate tax paid on the asset transferred to the first child.

 Alternatively, if the first asset is sold, then a child may receive a smaller than intended inheritance.
 Therefore, a significant sale or purchase is a good time for an estate planning review.